jbloomlab/seqneut-pipeline/README.md

 ---

-This is modular analysis pipeline for analyzing high-throughput sequencing-based neutralization assays of the type developed in the [Bloom lab](https://research.fredhutch.org/bloom/en.html).
+This is a modular analysis pipeline for analyzing high-throughput sequencing-based neutralization assays of the type developed in the [Bloom lab](https://research.fredhutch.org/bloom/en.html).
 See **[add link to Loes et al when available]** for a description of these assays.
 That paper is also the scientific citation for this analysis pipeline.